2021 Rock Hill shooting: Law enforcement response and Adams' suicide

 York County authorities sent out a phone call to at least one neighbor of the Lesslies, Phyllis Ferguson, telling her to lock down her house.
-Ferguson saw Adam and Noah's mother attempting to get through emergency personnel to her family, and allowed her into her (Ferguson's) house.
+Ferguson saw Adah and Noah's mother attempting to get through emergency personnel to her family, and allowed her into her (Ferguson's) house.
 Deputies also visited another neighbor's house, and advised them to stay inside.
 The York County Sheriff's Office tweeted that detectives were searching for a man wearing a black hoodie and camouflage pants, who was last seen in the area and may be armed and dangerous.
 Residents were told to stay inside and lock their doors.

 Alongside police, medical helicopters, an ambulance and a SWAT team responded to the scene.
 Police cleared the house, and then found the two repairmen in the yard of the home next to their vehicles.
 Lewis was dead, and Shook at that point was still alive.
 Authorities then searched nearby woods with dogs.

-Police found evidence that Adams had left at the house that quickly made a prime suspect, though they did not state what this evidence was.
+Police found Adams' cellphone at the house, which he had dropped on the way out, quickly making him a prime suspect.
 A manhunt was launched for Adams, assisted by a drone and helicopter, before police found him at his parents' house around 9 p.m.
 However, a helicopter continued flying through the area until midnight.

 Police spent several hours negotiating with Adams using a loudspeaker, trying to get him to surrender.
 At some point, Adams' parents were evacuated from the house, and police sent in a robot to scan the residence.
 At 1:00 a.m., the media was briefed that the perpetrator's location had been found.
 Police found Adams dead inside the house at 2:30 a.m., along with .45 caliber and 9mm handguns.
 His cause of death was listed as a self-inflicted gunshot wound from the .45 caliber handgun.
 Police reported they did not hear the gunshot, although a neighbor heard a shot sound at 12:30 a.m.